salmaanika09-sketch/thesis-ultimate_load_prediction_ML_pipeline/README.md

 If you use this code or dataset in your work, please cite:

-> Abid, M. N. U., Anika, S., & Shakib, M. S. A. S. (2026). *Prediction of Ultimate Load for High-Strength Steel Tubular T-Joints Using Machine Learning Techniques*.
+>  Anika, S.,Abid, M. N. U., & Shakib, M. S. A. S. (2026). *Prediction of Ultimate Load for High-Strength Steel Tubular T-Joints Using Machine Learning Techniques*.
 B.Sc.
 Thesis, Department of BECM, Rajshahi University of Engineering & Technology, Bangladesh.

 ---